Wisconsin Gov. Tony Evers halting prison admissions to prevent COVID-19 spread

 Mahoney said “there are probably people starting Monday” who were scheduled to be taken out of the Dane County Jail and into prison.
 Other county jails have dozens of inmates who were supposed to be transferred, he said.

-Over the last couple of weeks, Dane County has been trying to reduce its jail population to minimize the risk of COVID-19.
-The jail normally holds around 750 inmates, with an additional 100 being monitored outside of the jail on electronic monitoring.
+During the past couple of weeks, Dane County has been trying to reduce its jail population to minimize the risk of COVID-19.
+The jail normally holds about 750 inmates, with an additional 100 being monitored outside of the jail on electronic monitoring.
 As of Friday, the jail had just over 600 inmates under its roof, with 100 on electronic monitoring.

 Mahoney’s office has been decreasing arrests and jail bookings, and the jail has been releasing defendants who are facing minor charges and don’t pose a public safety risk.